ChilliCream/hotchocolate-docs/docs/middleware.md

 Another pattern is to reverse the execution of our middleware and first let the middleware components that come after our middleware process.
 This will let the other middleware compose the field result.

-Our field middlware can now convert the result that some other middleware component has produced.
+Our field middleware can now convert the result that some other middleware component has produced.

 ```csharp
 Schema.Create(